A service of Salisbury University and University of Maryland Eastern Shore

 Support Provided By: (Sponsored Content)

-What do federal funding threats mean for Delmarva Public Media?
+What do federal funding cuts mean for Delmarva Public Media?

 Dear Friends,

-Since 1987, Delmarva Public Media has been a trusted source of news, music, and information—curated specifically for our local community.
-Our three stations—WESM, WSCL and WSDL—are among the few truly local broadcasters in the region.
-We deliver local news, original music programming, and thoughtfully selected shows that reflect the unique voice of Delmarva.
+Since 1987, Delmarva Public Media has been your trusted source for local news, music, and stories that reflect the spirit of our community.
+Our stations—WESM, WSCL and WSDL—are among the few truly local voices on the airwaves.

 Judy Diaz